 Sounds sweet and lovely at first, but could these be the words of a worried, paranoid control freak?
 Is she issuing a threat to her partner to behave himself while he’s away?
 Or am I alone in thinking this?!
 Despite only topping the charts for one week, its appeal has stood the test of time – Bob Dylan and Tori Amos are among the notable artists to release covers.

-As for Stafford, she saw out most of the rest of her career with her husband Paul Weston, performing comedy songs, which sounds like a waste of a good voice to me.
+As for Stafford, she saw out most of the rest of her career with her husband Paul Weston, the orchestra leader and producer on this track, performing comedy songs, which sounds like a waste of a good voice to me.
 They released a cover of the Bee Gees’ Stayin’ Alive in 1977.
-I think I’m going to have to try and find that and give it a listen…
+Stafford died of heart failure in 2008, aged 90.

 Written by: Pee Wee King, Chilton Price and Redd Stewart